Blog

 Step 2: Define Goals and Priorities

-Next, distinguish between must-have features (such as real-time inventory tracking, automation, or API integrations) and nice-to-have capabilities (like advanced analytics or predictive demand forecasting).
+You need to distinguish between must-have features (such as real-time inventory tracking, automation, or API integrations) and nice-to-have capabilities (like advanced analytics or predictive demand forecasting).

 Step 3: Draft a Detailed RFP